dfinity/motoko/design/IDL-AS.md

 * Importing IDL types from the ActorScript compiler

-  If `path/to/foo.didl` a textual IDL file, then a declaration
+  If `path/to/foo.did` a textual IDL file, then a declaration

       import Foo "path/to/foo"

-  is treated by `asc` by reading `foo.didl` as if  the developer had run `idlc path/to/foo.didl -o path/to/foo.as`.
+  is treated by `asc` by reading `foo.did` as if  the developer had run `didc path/to/foo.did -o path/to/foo.as`.